TheWizardsCode/DevLogger/README.md

 ### Capture

-When in Edit mode this section has a number of buttons enabling you to capture various editor windows.
+When in Edit mode this section has a number of buttons enabling you to capture any of the currently open editor windows.
 The captures will appear in the Media section (above) when complete.

 When in Run mode this section allows you to capture stills and animated gifs.
 These captures will also appear in the Media section.

 Animated Gifs will capture a defined number of seconds before the capture button was pressed.
 That is, pressing the button does not mark the start of the capture, rather it marks the end of the capture.
 The quality and duration of the capture is configurable in the editor window.

-Note it takes a short while for animated gifs to be processed, the will not appear in the media section until processing is complete.
+Note it takes a short while for animated gifs to be processed, they will not appear in the media section until processing is complete.
+When capturing a Gif the first frame will be saved as a PNG in addition to the GIF itself.

+## DevLog Tab

+Click the "View Devlog" button to open a Markdown version of your devlog.

+You can also view all the entries in your current DevLog.
+You can reorder and edit and delete entries here.
+If you select an entry you will be presented with the option to tweet and/or post to discord from this tab.
+Note that these buttons will only appear if these services are correctly configured, see below for more details.

 ### Twitter